myavuzokumus/LightweightWeatherApp/README.md

 Frontend:
 - Some theme and data adjustment will be applied.
 (Flutter Side)
 Backend:
-- POST will be used to transmit non-existent cities via Django & RestAPI.
-(WIP, will be added on new branch when it is finished.)
-- Collect data properly from WeatherAPI (Using visualcrossing weather api)
+- Daily and Hourly Data will be fetched and imported to app.
+(Django & RestAPI side)

 ## Installation